SerjoNeto/HangmanBot/README.md

 - Go to [PlayHangmanBot Twitch channel](https://www.twitch.tv/playhangmanbot), type `!add` in the chat.
 Add PlayHangmanBot as a moderator in your own Twitch channel.
 - Type `!start` on your Twitch channel to start a Hangman game.
 - Anybody in your chat can use `!guess <word/letter>` like `!guess s` to play.
-- Change some settings like guess cooldowns, only subs can play, auto play.
+- Change some settings like guess cooldowns, sub only mode, auto play, etc.
 - See scores with `!leaderboard`, `!stats`, `!wins`.
 - Have fun!